 For decades, traditional marketers faced a challenge while allotting their marketing budgets among various marketing channels.

-Today, with the advent of digital modes of communication such as television and the Internet, as well as computing devices of all kinds, that job’s got even more taxing.
+Today, with the advent of digital communication modes like television and the Internet, along with various computing devices, those jobs have become even more taxing.

-With big data, such allocation has now turned into a science (not 100 percent exact though, it’s evolving) helping marketers at least go beyond just making educated guesses.
+With big data, such allocation has now turned into a science (though not 100 percent exact, it’s evolving), helping marketers go beyond just making educated guesses.

 Use of Marketing Mix Modeling (MMM)

-Companies have at hand marketing tools that can be used to create models that can show the impact on sales of each of the channels.
+Companies have marketing tools at their disposal to create models that show the impact on sales of each channel.

-The traditional marketers have had the use of Marketing Mix Modeling (MMM) on various mixes of marketing variables to fall back on.
+The traditional marketers have used Marketing Mix Modeling (MMM) on various mixes of marketing variables as a fallback.

-MMM is the use of statistical and analytical tools to quantify the impact of marketing decisions of the past and predict future impact.
+MMM involves using statistical and analytical tools to quantify the impact of past marketing decisions and predict future impacts.

-That’s Attribution Modeling (AM), revolving around digital media, and focused on leveraging user-level data to establish the conversion credit by different digital media channels or campaigns.
+That’s Attribution Modeling (AM), which revolves around digital media and focuses on leveraging user-level data to establish the conversion credit for different digital media channels or campaigns.

 This agile, bottom-up approach monitors various marketing touchpoints at the customer level and relates them to online sales or other digital conversion events.
 It, however, does not take cognizance of offline media.

-For some years now, the industry has asked – MMM or AM, an ‘Us versus Them’ kind of a debate.
+For some years now, the industry has been asking – MMM or AM, an ‘Us versus Them’ kind of debate.
 Now, that seems no longer the case.

-But before we go into the current debate whether or not MMM should be used along with AM by marketers to get an even more accurate picture of their marketing spends, one question that is still hanging is – can MMM itself be viewed as a type of Attribution Modeling?
+But before we delve into the current debate about whether MMM should be used alongside AM by marketers to gain a more accurate picture of their marketing spends, one lingering question is: can MMM itself be viewed as a type of Attribution Modeling?
 Different experts seem to have different answers.

-The nay lobby claims MMM was initiated from and is basically focused on, the offline media channels, where no granular user-level data is available.
+The nay lobby claims that MMM originated from and is primarily focused on offline media channels, where no granular user-level data is available.
 Also, AM banks on past data while MMM talks of the future.

-At the same time, there’s no denying though that MMM does require to go into a good amount of your company’s data to get enough information for modeling.
+At the same time, there’s no denying that MMM does require going into a good amount of your company’s data to get enough information for modeling.

 Regression Modeling

 The regression technique model is the oldest of the four being used in MMM.
-Regression models are largely linear and used to predict the future behavior of variables based on their past.
+Regression models are largely linear and are used to predict the future behavior of variables based on their past behavior.

 The basic formula for such a linear regression model is: